liferay/liferay-docs/use/deployment/articles/06-configuring-for-high-availability/04-configuring-for-high-availability-summary.markdown

 Configuring a Content Delivery Network is also very advantageous when looking to increase your portal's performance.
-By accessing static resources from a local server, request latencies and your application server's load are drastically reduced.
+By accessing static resources from a local server, latency time and your application server's load are drastically reduced.

 In all, Liferay Portal gives you all the options you need to build a high-performance, robust environment that supports your enterprise.